Kalvanin Kadhali (1955 film): Plot

 At the Poonkulam village, Kalyani and Muthayyan are lovers.
 Circumstances brand Muthayyan a dacoit, but Kalyani remains steadfast in her love.
 Evading the police, Muthayyan leads the life of an exile in the forest.
 When things come to a head, Muthayyan and Kalyani decide to run away to some far-off place and settle down to marital bliss.
 Muthayyan's loyal friend Kamalapathi, a stage actor, makes all arrangements for their escape.
 In order to hoodwink the vigilant police inspector Shastri, Kamalapathi disguises himself as a woman and goes to the forest to meet Muthayyan and appraise him of the plans.

 When Kalyani comes to the appointed place, she finds Muthayyan embracing another woman.
 Not realising that it is Kamalapathi whom Muthayyan is expressing his heartfelt thanks to, she suspects her lover's loyalty and runs away in a rage.
 Inspector Shastri, who is also in disguise, meets Kalyani at this juncture and enquires Muthayyan's whereabouts.
 Unthinking in her anger, Kalyani blurts out Muthayyan's location.
 Seeing Shastri run with his gun, Kalyani realises that he is a police officer, and runs after him.
 Muthayyan is shot dead by the police, and Kalyani commits suicide to reunite with him in death.

 Production

 Drawing inspiration from a dacoit in Thanjavur, Kalki Krishnamurthy wrote a story titled Kalvanin Kadhali with the intention of making it a film.
 Unable to attract investors, he instead published the screenplay as a serial novel in the magazine Ananda Vikatan upon advice from S. S. Vasan.
 In 1949, N. S. Krishnan announced a film adaptation of Kalvanin Kadhali, with C. N. Annadurai as screenwriter, but the project never came to fruition.
 The film rights to the novel were later acquired by Revathi Productions, who kickstarted the film with V. S. Raghavan as director and S. D. Sundharam as screenwriter.

 Soundtrack

-The music was composed by G. Govindarajulu Naidu & Ghantasala.
+The music was composed by G. Govindarajulu Naidu and Ghantasala.